People with Diabetes and COVID-19: A Guide for Staying Healthy

 March 20, 2020

 People with diabetes are not more likely to get COVID-19 than the general population, according to the American Diabetes Association.
-However, people with serious chronic medical conditions, including diabetes, are at a higher risk of experiencing complications and getting very sick from the virus and experiencing long-term complications.
+However, people with serious chronic medical conditions, including diabetes, are at a higher risk of getting very sick from the virus and experiencing long-term complications.

-“All persons with diabetes should be developing a plan ahead of time in case you get sick,” says Colette Knight, M.D., chair of the diabetes institute at Hackensack University Medical Center.
+“All persons with diabetes should be developing a plan ahead of time in case you get sick,” says Colette M. Knight, M.D., chair of the Inserra Family Diabetes Institute at Hackensack University Medical Center.
 “Your plan should include glucose monitoring, medication adherence and good nutrition – all of this is very important to get you through any illness.”

 How to prepare

 - Keep a list of all medications and supplies that are needed for diabetes management.

 - Confirm the contact information for your physician, diabetes educator and pharmacist in the event that you need to call them.

 - Keep in mind that insulin should be taken as scheduled even when you are sick, and the insulin dose may need to be increased.
 Talk to your doctor about how much insulin you should have on hand.